• About

 19 Sunday Jan 2020

-Posted by steviestreets in Odes, Poems, THE BOOK OF QUESTIONS
+Posted Odes, Poems, THE BOOK OF QUESTIONS

 black love matters, black wellness, kemetic philosophy, protect black womanhood, sentiments of sankofa, she deserves, the cosmos